vicmak/ProofSeer/README.md

 =========

 A Writing Support System
-This repository contains source files for a writing support system, which aims to help proofreading papers process.
+This repository contains source files for a writing support system, which is based on a mixture of NLP techniques.
+The code includes:
+1) Training language models with neural networks, and recurrent neural networks
+2) Text processing, vocabulary extraction, etc.

-The system is based on GATE platform (gate.ac.uk)
+The code is mostly written in python, and based on keras package